 North Carolina beats Florida State 79-58

-In a sign of Florida State’s struggles, the Seminoles even managed to leave McAdoo unguarded on the Tar Heels’ final possession of the half.
+In a sign of Florida State’s struggles, the Seminoles left McAdoo unguarded on the final possession of the half.
 Paige raced upcourt and found McAdoo alone near the foul line for a layup that barely beat the halftime horn to give UNC a 46-27 lead.

-Florida State got some good news with the return of Terrance Shannon.
-The forward had been out since January when he was carried off the court with a neck injury suffered against Virginia.
-Coach Leonard Hamilton had said last month that the 6-foot-8 redshirt junior could miss the rest of the year, but he returned at the 8:35 mark of the opening half after missing 11 straight games.
-He finished with three points in 3 minutes.
+Florida State got some good news with the return of Terrance Shannon, who had been out since January when he was carried off the court on a stretcher with a neck injury suffered against Virginia.
+He returned at the 8:35 mark of the opening half and finished with three points in 3 minutes.

 North Carolina played without freshman guard J.P.
-Tokoto, who didn’t dress out after bruising his right hand in Saturday’s practice.
+Tokoto, who didn’t dress out due to a bruised right wrist from Saturday’s practice.